 - 4 Mins

-Taking a business centered approach to legal issues continues to grow in practice.
+Taking a business centred approach to legal issues continues to grow in practice.
 Modern law is here to stay, which encompasses the act of embracing emerging technologies and new partnerships to increase efficiency and make smarter operational decisions.
-Data is increasingly at the center of reshaping strategy, and teams that can tap into deeper intelligence offered by this data are filling gaps and expanding capabilities.
+Data is increasingly at the centre of reshaping strategy, and teams that can tap into deeper intelligence offered by this data are filling gaps and expanding capabilities.

 The instances where data can drive better outcomes continues to expand.
 For example, a recurring question amongst practitioners is how law firms and corporate legal departments can collaborate more effectively.
 This has been an uphill battle for decades.
 The good news?
 Data can help here too.
 These relationships can be greatly enhanced if both become more data driven.

 There has been a recent shift to view the legal team as one unit that encompasses not only law firms and corporations but also service providers that assist with matters and tasks.
 More firms and legal departments are shifting the way they use data.
 They are focusing on value instead of fees and tapping into deeper insights that drive meaningful transformation across the board.
 But where to begin?

 Reimagining Data Analysis

 When not siloed or underutilised, data has been traditionally used to either justify or cut fees associated with work that outside counsel performs for their corporate clients.
 While these are solid insights to track, looking deeper into why a certain workflow or tool is not performing allows a more holistic approach that targets underlying issues.